d12frosted/elpa-mirror/stable-melpa/puppet-ts-mode-readme.txt

   current block with respect to "=>" for attributes and hashes or "=" for parameter lists.

-Imenu: Navigation to the resource types used in a file is implemented by the imenu facility.
+Imenu: Navigation to the resource types and variable assignments used in a file is implemented using the imenu facility.

 Cross-reference navigation: When point is on an identifier for a class, defined type, data type or custom function, the definition of that